Wente logo

 Handicraft BuildingFirst structure built at Willits Scout Reservation.
 Originally used as the Commissary/Trading post until 1971.
 From 1971 until 2008 the building was used as the warehouse.
 The Rotary Club of Oakland financed and constructed the building in 1962.

 Haunted SpringsNatural Spring on South side of Eagle summit near old Pear Orchard.
 Originally produced about 6 gallons of water per minute.
 The spring water fed into a small pond which then fed into a wooden spring box.
-Originally known as Pear Orchard springs when property was purchased by the Oakland Council in 1959.
+Originally known as Pear Orchard springs when p

 Herbert Hauser Flag Poleflag pole by administration building since start of camp in honor of Herbert Hauser, long time Scouter in the Oakland Area Council from 1916 to 1960’s